Alton Sterling shooting death: Reports suggest no federal charges

 On July 7, in Dallas, a gunman ambushed officers, killing five and wounding seven others in the deadliest single incident for US law enforcement since September 11, 2001.

+Baton Rouge, a city of 238,000 residents, reentered the spotlight July 17 when an ex-Marine from Missouri ambushed and killed three law enforcement officers.

-In Baton Rouge days later, the three law enforcement officers died in a shooting that Col. Michael D. Edmonson of Louisiana State Police said was "chilling in the sheer brutality."
+Col. Michael D. Edmonson of Louisiana State Police said at the time the killings were "chilling in the sheer brutality."